 After a sale is made, the Salesperson must inform the purchaser of costs, the available discounts, and how much volume must be purchased in order to qualify for the discount.

 As is the case with most sales positions in a variety of industries, Salespeople can be compensated in a number of different ways, usually earning a straight salary, a salary plus commission on completed sales, or a commission against a basic salary.
-Because of all of this, and taking into consideration the many different sizes of record companies (contacts at record companies), it is difficult to estimate the yearly earnings of a Salesperson.
-But generally, earnings for a Salesperson might range from $30,000 to $50,000 plus per year.
+Because of all of this, and taking into consideration the many different sizes of record companies, it is difficult to estimate the yearly earnings of a Salesperson.

 For a Salesperson, employment prospects are fair, because of the fact that good Salespeople are hard to find in any industry.
 Major and smaller, independent record companies employ large numbers of Salespeople across a variety of music markets, including big cities like Los Angeles, New York City, Chicago, Philadelphia, Nashville, Atlanta, and Miami, among others.